abpio/abp-commercial-docs/en/studio/kubernetes.md

 > When you list the services in the Kubernetes cluster with the `kubectl get svc` command, you should see the *abp-wg-easy* and *abp-wg-easy-vpn* services.
 After a while, if the *EXTERNAL-IP* is still *pending*, then it can't connect to the cluster.
 This could be caused by if you try to install the WireGuard VPN to a Docker Desktop Kubernetes cluster more than once.
 You can delete the previous WireGuard VPN by running the `helm uninstall abp-wg-easy` command in the previous namespace.

-> It's important to note that connecting to the Kubernetes cluster is limited to one instance of ABP Studio at a time.
-Attempting to connect with another instance won't work as expected.
+> Connecting to the Kubernetes cluster is limited to one instance of ABP Studio at a time.
+Trying to connect with another instance simultaneously won't work as expected.

 ### Intercept a Service